sotastudio/TYPO3.Extbase.FlexSlider/README.md

 ### Storing the templates somewhere else

 Really?
-That's easy - just adjust the following lines to your needs and put them into the TypoScript Constants.
+That's easy - just adjust the following lines to fit your needs and put them into the TypoScript Constants.

 	plugin.tx_flexslider {
 		view {